 When OAM PDU tunneling is enabled, 802.3ah OAM PDUs received at one end of an Epipe are forwarded through the Epipe.
 802.3ah can run between devices that are located at each end of the Epipe.
-When OAM PDU tunneling is disabled (by default), OAM PDUs are dropped or processed locally according to the efm-oam configuration (shutdown or no shutdown).
+When OAM PDU tunneling is disabled (by default), OAM PDUs are dropped or processed locally according to the efm-oam configuration state.